-Your mind requires time for itself.
-What makes this topic conciliatory in nature is the fact that you can invest time in something of your own (hobbies, projects, and such), but this pursuit can also contribute to the development of your career.
+Your mind requires time for it.
+What makes this topic conciliatory is the fact that you can invest time in something of your own (hobbies, projects, and such), but this pursuit can also contribute to the development of your career.

 In other words, you can have your cake and eat it.
 The key is to narrow down the list of passion-driven hobbies and personal projects based on this particular mixture of qualities: whether they inspire you and advance your career.